AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-3.md

 <!--- MC-40898-->

-*  Administrators can now successfully change the `name` of a bundle product’s `bundle_values` from the Admin.
+*  Administrators can now successfully change the `name` of a bundle product's `bundle_values` from the Admin.
 Previously, Magento displayed the product as out-of-stock on the storefront after you changed the name from the Admin.
 Products were also merged with the same SKU into a single bundle-option section.

 <!--- MC-40333-->